 Edward VI (1537-53)

 This portrait was probably completed not long before the King's accession on 28 January 1547.
-The young prince wears a russet satin gown with hanging sleevs, trimmed with velvet, embroidered with gold thread and lines with lynx fur.
-The jewel round his neck is decorated with the coronet and feathers of the Prince of Wales.
+The young prince wears a russet satin gown with hanging sleeves, trimmed with velvet, embroidered with gold thread and lined with lynx fur.
+The jewel around his neck is decorated with the coronet and feathers of the Prince of Wales.

 The classical interior includes a column with a carved roundel at the base depicting a horseman and inscribed MARCVS.
 CVRCIVS.
 ROMAN[VS] ('Marcus Curtius, Roman').
 A deer park can be seen through the window on the left, with Hunsdon House, Hertfordshire in the distance.
 Prince Edward was in residence at Hunsdon from May to July 1546.